gpaux/Mediana/CaseStudy01.md

 ## Survival-type endpoint (with censoring)

-The power calculations presented earlier in the previous case study assumed an idealized setting where each patient is followed until the event of interest is observed.
+The power calculations presented in the previous case study assume an idealized setting where each patient is followed until the event of interest (e.g., progression) is observed.
 In this case, the sample size (number of patients) in each treatment arm is equal to the number of events.
 In reality, events are often censored and a sponsor is generally interested in determining the number of patients to be recruited in order to ensure a target number of events, which translates into desirable power.

 The Mediana package can be used to perform power calculations in event-driven trials in the presence of censoring.
-This is accomplished by setting up design parameters such as the length of the enrollment and follow-up periods in the Data Model using a `Design` object.
+This is accomplished by setting up design parameters such as the length of the enrollment and follow-up periods in a data model using a `Design` object.

 In general, even though closed-form solutions have been derived for sample size calculations in event-driven designs, the available approaches force clinical trial researchers to make a variety of simplifying assumptions, e.g., assumptions on the enrollment distribution are commonly made, see, for example, Julious (2009, Chapter 15).
 A general simulation-based approach to power and sample size calculations implemented in the Mediana package enables clinical trial sponsors to remove these artificial restrictions and examine a very broad set of plausible design parameters.

-### Data Model
+### Define a Data Model

 Suppose, for example, that a standard design with a variable follow-up will be used in the MCC trial introduced in the previous case study.
 The total study duration will be 21 months, which includes a 9-month enrollment (accrual) period and a minimum follow-up of 12 months.
 The patients are assumed to be recruited at a uniform rate.
 The set of design parameters also includes the dropout distribution and its parameters.
 In this clinical trial, the dropout distribution is exponential with a rate determined from historical data.
-These desing parameters are specified in a `Design` object.
+These design parameters are specified in a `Design` object:

 {% highlight R %}
 # Dropout parameters